-A hybrid workplace can provide the best of both worlds by giving employees the opportunity to work from the comfort of their own home as well as the ability to go into the office.
+A hybrid work model generally gives employees the opportunity to work from the comfort of their own home as well as the ability to go into the office.
 Remote workers also may prefer a third location, such as a coffee shop.

-What does that look like, exactly?
-Well, that’s the beauty of it.
-The hybrid workplace model isn’t a one-size-fits-all concept.
-“Hybrid” can mean different things to different organizations, and you can tailor it to best fit your company’s needs.
+It isn’t a one-size-fits-all concept, as “hybrid” can mean different things to different organizations, and you can tailor it to best fit your company’s needs.
 Learning from other employers that have successfully transitioned to either a fully remote or hybrid model can be extremely helpful.

-Some businesses, for example, are requiring employees to come into the office three days a week, with two “flex days” where they have the option to work from home or commute to the office.
-“We like this option because it doesn’t lock anyone into remote work if that’s something they want,” Ann Martin, director of operations of Credit Donkey Investments, says.
+Some businesses, for example, require employees to come into the office three days a week, with two “flex days” where they have the option to work from home or commute to the office.
+These may be set days, allowing the company to allocate office resources more efficiently.

-Other hybrid workplaces are giving employees the option to work remotely or on-site whenever they choose.
+Other workplaces give employees the option to work remotely or on-site whenever they choose.
 This means that a company’s headquarters could be based in Dallas, for instance, but their employees can live in another city, state, or maybe even another country, depending on how flexible the policy is.

 Is a Hybrid Workplace Right for Your Company?

-While the majority (55%) of employers are planning to implement some sort of hybrid work model moving forward, it’s important to consider both the pros and cons of doing so for your organization.
+While an increasing number of employers have warmed up to the idea of implementing some sort of hybrid work model, it’s important to consider both the pros and cons of doing so for your organization.
 Again, it’s not well-suited for every occupation, business, or work culture.

-Whether you’re a small business owner or a key stakeholder within a large corporation, the size of your company may impact your decision-making when considering hybrid work.
-“When a company is small, they have the opportunity to cater a working environment for each of their employees,” Dayan says.
-You could even try polling your employees to see which work option they prefer best: fully remote, fully in-person, or a combination of both.
+Whether you’re a small business owner or a key stakeholder within a large corporation, the size of your company may impact your decision-making when considering a hybrid workplace.
+For instance, a small business may be better positioned to offer a working environment best suited for each of their employees.
+You could even try polling your employees to see which work option they prefer best.

-That becomes a bit trickier for companies that employ hundreds, if not thousands of workers.
-“Larger corporations could be making this decision based on what produces higher output and productivity levels,” Dayan says.
-“Having a hybrid workforce can provide a happy medium to the solution, but larger corporations will need to find ways to consistently check in on their employees and their satisfaction levels.
+That becomes a bit trickier for companies that employ hundreds, if not thousands, of workers.
+A hybrid work situation can provide a happy medium, but larger corporations will need to find ways to consistently check in on their employees and their satisfaction levels.
 They may also have substantial office space investments and thus less flexibility for scaling down their physical footprint.

 Location, Location, Location

 The age and experience of your workforce should also be factored into your hybrid work model (with the caveat that you want to avoid anything remotely discriminatory).
-Seasoned professionals who don’t need close supervision or extensive training may enjoy the flexibility to work from home in their slippers, avoid the commute, and have the convenience of throwing a load of laundry in the wash between meetings.
+Seasoned professionals who don’t need close supervision or extensive training may enjoy the flexibility to work from home and avoid the commute.

-While the past year has proved that many employees can work just as productively at home as they can in-office, it’s also important to think back to what your workplace was like before the pandemic.
-Ask yourself: was most of the work already being done on a computer?
-“These types of tasks can be done from anywhere,” Jeffrey Zhou, CEO of Fig Loans, says.
-“If the bulk of your company’s work is done this way, you need to consider the benefits of a hybrid model at least.”
+While many employees can work just as productively at home as they can in-office, it’s also important to consider the nature of the work performed and how in-person collaboration may actually be preferred in some situations.
+But, if the bulk of your company’s work is done on computers, you need to consider the benefits of a hybrid workplace.

 Once you roll out your plan to go hybrid, understand that it’s not a “set it and forget it” kind of thing.
-After all, hybrid work is still uncharted territory for a lot of companies, and it may take some trial and error before knowing what’s the right balance for you.
+After all, hybrid work is still uncharted territory for a lot of companies, and it may take some trial and error before knowing what the right balance is for you and your team.

-Want to Stay up to Date on the Hybrid Workforce?
+Stay up to Date on the Hybrid Workforce and Beyond